jayliu0313/Diffusion_Multi-View_AD/README.md

 ### Buid Memory and Inference
 The result will be stored in the output directory. <br />
-You can use "--vis" to visualize our result of the heat map.
+You can add "--vis" to visualize our result of the heat map.
 ```
 python test.py --datasets_path [DATASET_PATH] --load_unet_ckpt [UNET_CKPT_PATH] --load_controlnet_ckpt [CONTROLNET_CKPT_PATH] --dataset_type mvtec3d --topk 3 --rgb_weight 0.25 --nmap_weight 0.75 --noise_intensity 41 --feature_layers 2 --feature_layers 3
 ```